thunderrabbit/barefoot_rob/content/events/2024/06/21connection-circle-for-conscious-men-and-women.en.md

 Be welcomed in an intimate space as you cleanse away from your day.
 Receive energetic cleansing with sage and angelic auric spray.
-Enjoy a nourishing gluten-free vegan dinner: organic herbal tea and sensual treats infused with high frequencies to nourish your temple and tantalise your senses with like-minded souls.
+Enjoy delicious vegan snacks including organic herbal tea and sensual treats infused with high frequencies to nourish your temple and tantalise your senses with like-minded souls.